zamk112/random-scripts-repo/PowerShell/IPv4CIDRSubnetting/README.md

 Although a bytes value ranges from 0 to 255, you will see on parameter where it is asking for a subnet suffix number of the host bit number, I have added a `ValidateRange` attribute to restrict the parameter values from 0 to 32. *These values are not used for bitwise operations*.
 When do I do use them bitwise operation?
 When the host bits converted a host mask and then taking the inverse of the host mask with the bitwise NOT (`!`) operation to calculate the subnet mask.

 ### When octet in subnet mask is 255
 When an octet in the subnet mask is 255, this means that the octet of the IP address cannot change.
 These are known as **Network bits** in the IP address.
 The rest are known as **Host bits**, which can vary.
-But as an FYI, traditional rules says for usuable host addresses you need to leave 2 host bits, which is 30 or less bits due to:
+But as an FYI, traditional rules says for usable host addresses you need to leave 2 host bits, which is 30 or less bits due to:
   * `/31` - Special use for point-to-point links (RFC 3021)
   * `/32` - Single host address (i.e 127.0.0.1/32 used for host routes, loopback)